Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Check that the role the EC2 instance profile uses grants permission lo decrypt objects using the KMS CMK and gives access to the S3 bucket and objects.
 - [ ] Check that the role the EC2 instance profile uses grants permission to decrypt objects using the KMS CMK.

 ### A company has a VPC with several Amazon EC2 instances behind a NAT gateway.
-The company’s security policy states that all network traffic must be logged and must include the original source and destination IP addresses.
+The company's security policy states that all network traffic must be logged and must include the original source and destination IP addresses.
 The existing VPC Flow Logs do not include this information.
 A security engineer needs to recommend a solution.
 Which combination of steps should the security engineer recommend?
 (Select TWO)

 - [x] Edit the existing VPC Flow Logs.
 Change the log format of the VPC Flow Logs from the Amazon default format to a custom format.
 - [ ] Delete and recreate the existing VPC Flow Logs.
 Change the log format of the VPC Flow Logs from the Amazon default format to a custom format.